-Subsidiaries.
-Subsidiaries are entities in which the Group has control.
-The Group controls a subsidiary if it is exposed or has rights to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.
+The consolidated financial statements include the accounts of the Parent Company and its subsidiaries.
+Subsidiaries are entities in which the Parent Company has control.
+The Parent Company controls a subsidiary if it is exposed or has rights to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.
 Control is generally accompanied by a shareholding of more than one-half of the voting rights.
-The existence and effect of potential voting rights that are substantive are considered when assessing whether the Group controls an entity.
-The Group re-assesses whether or not it controls an entity if facts and circumstances indicate that there are changes to one or more of the three elements of control.
+The existence and effect of potential voting rights that are substantive are considered when assessing whether the Parent Company controls an entity.
+The Parent Company re-assesses whether or not it controls an entity if facts and circumstances indicate that there are changes to one or more of the three elements of control.

-The financial statements of the subsidiaries are included in the consolidated financial statements from the date when the Group obtains control and continue to be consolidated until the date when such control ceases.
+The financial statements of the subsidiaries are included in the consolidated financial statements from the date when the Parent Company obtains control and continue to be consolidated until the date when such control ceases.
 The results of operations of the subsidiaries acquired or disposed of are included in the consolidated statement of comprehensive income from the date of acquisition or up to the date of disposal, as appropriate.